-Dutch manufacturer suspends ride that killed one at Ohio fair
+Dutch manufacturer suspends ride that killed 1 at Ohio fair

 "We are currently gathering information on the accident and investigating the cause and circumstances," KMG product manager Albert Kroon said in a statement.

-Following the death of Tyler Jarrell, 18, in Ohio, at least five other states and a location in Canada said they were suspending or reinspecting similar rides.
+Following the death of Tyler Jarrell, 18, in Ohio, at least nine other states, a New Jersey county fair and a Canadian city said they were suspending or reinspecting similar rides.

 Inspectors are notifying operators in Illinois to stop three "Fireball" rides, eight "Freak Out" rides, and one "Extreme" ride, state labor department officials said.

-Officials said the Fireball ride will not be operating at the Indiana State Fair when it opens next week, while Kentucky State Fair officials said they scrapped plans to include the Fireball ride at this year's event in August.
+Officials said the Fireball ride will not operate at the Indiana State Fair when it opens next week, while Kentucky State Fair officials said they scrapped plans to include the Fireball ride at this year's event in August.

 A spokeswoman for the California State Fair said that operators there suspended use of the Fireball within 20 minutes of the Ohio accident and were reinspecting it.